darianmorat/gruvdark-theme/README.md

 purple: #480aab
 ```

-**Gruvbox Material - Dark & Light:**
+**GruvDark GBM & GGBML:**

--  [Here](https://github.com/sainnhe/gruvbox-material-vscode) you can find the color palette that is used for Gruvbox Material...
+-  [Here](https://github.com/sainnhe/gruvbox-material-vscode) you can find the color palette that is used for GruvDark from Gruvbox Material...
 The ones in this pack theme are Dark:Material palette & Light:Original palette.

 ### Inspirations